jimhigson/oboe.js-dissertation/main/main.md

          apply(parameters, oboeApi[eventId]);
       } else {

-         // the even has no special handling, add it direclty to
+         // the even has no special handling, add it directly to
          // the event bus:
          var listener = parameters[0];
          on(eventId, listener);